lucia-auth/lucia/documentation/content/oauth/providers/spotify.md

 ---
 title: "Spotify"
-description: "Learn about using the Spotify provider in Lucia OAuth integration"
+description: "Learn how to use the Spotify OAuth provider"
 ---

 OAuth integration for Spotify.
 Refer to [Spotify OAuth documentation](https://developer.spotify.com/documentation/web-api/concepts/apps) for getting the required credentials.
 Provider id is `spotify`.